 You can find me on twitter @jcfausto or just leave a comment here below.

 PS: I didn’t say anything about the title of the book, did I?
-Well, read the book and you’ll know what I’m talking about!
+Well, read the book and you’ll know what I’m talking about.

 I’m not affiliated with the author nor receive any benefits for reviewing this book.
 This review is totally independent and based on my own perspectives and interpretation of what I’ve read.
+If I have written anything of value, the credit is due to Clarke Ching; whereas any mistakes, inaccuracies or misinterpretations are my own.